 Facebook: Facebook is the closest you will have to a social network-based word-of-mouth endorsement.
 Make it a point to maintain an ongoing conversation with your Facebook followers by providing information that adds value, engages, or educates.
 Facebook is not opposed to direct review requests, so encourage your patients to submit their reviews.

-Facebook reviews in tandem with Facebook’s new call-to-action buttons can have a significant impact on your ability to capture social leads.
+Facebook reviews in tandem with Facebook’s call-to-action buttons can have a significant impact on your ability to capture social leads.
 Activate your Facebook reviews and create a welcome and interactive social media environment that encourages your patients to feel like they are an integral part of your brand identity.
 If you have not yet set up your Facebook profile to be review-friendly, then you can read the ins and outs of capturing customer reviews through Facebook here.

-Capturing new reviews through Google+ will also automatically activate the rich snippets feature that displays star ratings below your URL.
+Capturing new reviews through Google My Business will also automatically activate the rich snippets feature that displays star ratings below your URL.
 This feature alone will likely increase your click-through count and improve your credibility.
 Taking every step to ensure you are using every single marketing tool available through Google, specifically those tools that facilitate two-way engagements with your patients, will without question set the stage for success and practice growth.

 Healthgrades: From all the medical sites available for patient review submission, and those that serve as medical directories, we believe Healthgrades offers the highest potential for marketing and the widest visibility for chiropractic offices.
 Take time to become familiar with the free and paid marketing options available and don’t delay if you have not yet taken ownership of your Healthgrades profile.